Registry

 The Kampala Cancer Registry collects data on the population of Kyadondo County, which includes the city of Kampala - the capital of Uganda - and a peri-urban area extending some 30 Km to the North.
 Kyadondo County lies on the equator at a longitude of approximately 340 E and covers an area of 1914 km2

-The inhabitants come from all of the 31 ethnic groups found in Uganda, although the majority (about 50%) is from the Ganda ethnicity.
-There are also many migrants from neighbouring countries, particularly from Kenya, Sudan and Rwanda.
+The inhabitants come from all of the 65 ethnic groups found in Uganda, although the majority is from the Ganda ethnicity.
+There are also many migrants from neighbouring countries, particularly from Kenya, South Sudan, Somalia and Rwanda.
 One percent of the population is of European and Asian origin.
 The main activities of the residents include trade, administration, professional and semi-professional jobs, personal services, and plant and machine operators.
 Subsistence farming is also practiced including in the urban areas.
-Fifty percent of the population are Catholic, 30% are Anglican, 15% Muslim and 5% other religion.
-Population was estimated as 2,010,000 in 2007.
+Majority of the population are Catholic, followed by Anglican, Muslim and other religions.
+Population was estimated as 3.67 million from the 2024 Census.

 Results

-Since the inception of the registry in 1951, the county covered has not changed boundaries.
-From the most recent census of 2002 by the Uganda Bureau of Statistics (UBOS), there has been a high population increase in the urban and rural areas of Kyadondo County.
+Since the inception of the registry in 1951, the geographical area covered has not changed boundaries.
+From the most recent census of 2024 by the Uganda Bureau of Statistics (UBOS), there has been a population increase in the urban and rural areas of Kyadondo County.
 In addition, an increasing number of people come to urban areas to look for work and for better standards of living than in rural villages, and these factors may influence incidence rates of cancer in this community.
 Another factor which may influence incidence rates of cancer is the availability of diagnostic services, which is improving, particularly in the urban areas.
-PSA screening and mammography are done on an individual basis.
+The most comprehensive oncology services, with a focus on The Cancer Institute, in the country is located within Kyadondo county.
+This includes both cancer diagnostic and treatment services.
 Uganda has been active in programmes for prevention and control of HIV-AIDS, with a variety of governmental, voluntary and research organisations providing free diagnosis and treatment with ARVs.
 This has resulted in a change of incidence of AIDS related cancers.
+Of greatest significance among these is Kaposi sarcoma.

 Use of the data

 The registry provides the longest time series of cancer incidence in Africa.
 This makes the data of special value for cancer surveillance and research, particularly in monitoring the epidemic of HIV/AIDS and as a baseline for analytical studies and intervention studies.
-Screening programmes are non existent.
-However attempts are being made to start cervical cancer screening, and this is because of the reporting in the recent past of high rates of cancer of the cervix in Kyadondo County.
+Cancer screening is opportunistic and mainly focusing on cervical cancer amongst HIV positive women.
+The major mode of screening for breast cancer being advocated for is self-breast examination.
+Mammography is available in limited number of facilities and expensive for the ordinary Ugandan.

 Publications

-The registry has published its data in various books, including the Cancer Incidence in Five Continents series Volume I, VII, VIII, IX and X, and in numerous journal articles, as well as participating in a wide variety of research studies:
+The registry has published its data in various books, including the Cancer Incidence in Five Continents Series Volume I, VII, VIII, IX, X, XI and XII, and in numerous journal articles, as well as participating in a wide variety of research studies:

 • Wabinga H, Parkin DM, Nambooze S, Amero J. Cancer survival in Kampala, Uganda,1993-1997.
 IARC Sci Publ.
 2011;(162):243-7